Specific heat capacity, also called specific heat or thermal

 capacity, is defined as the amount of heat needed to raise the

-Just like the definition might suggest, the amount of heat needed will vary and depend on the substance.
+Notice that the amount of heat needed will vary and really depends on the substance.

 For example, it takes a pot of water on the stove about 15 minutes to go from room temperature to its boiling point.

 However, if you put an equal mass of silver on the same flame, it will take less than a minute to rise to the same temperature.

 A substance that has a high specific heat will remain hot for a longer period of time while a substance with a low specific heat will remain hot for a shorter period of time.

 Many people use aluminum foil to cover their food while the food is cooking in the oven.

 After you remove the food from the oven, did you notice that you can peel off the aluminum foil with your bare fingers?